atomvm/atomvm_rebar3_plugin/README.md

 A `rebar3` plugin for simplifying development of Erlang applications targeted for the <a href="http://github.com/bettio/AtomVM">AtomVM</a> Erlang abstract machine.

-This `rebar3` plugin provides the following targets:
+This `rebar3` plugin provides the following targets under the `atomvm` namespace:

 * `packbeam`  Generate AtomVM packbeam files from your `rebar3` project and its dependencies.
 * `esp32_flash`  Flash AtomVM packbeam files to ESP32 devices over a serial connection.
+* `stm32_flash`  Flash AtomVM packbeam files to STM32 devices over a serial connection.

+> Note.
+The above targets were previously under the default namespace; however, the commands under the default namespace have been DEPRECATED.

 The `atomvm_rebar3_plugin` plugin makes use of the <a href="https://github.com/fadushin/packbeam">packbeam</a> tool, internally.